atom-box/tatll/posts/packing-list-october-car-camping.md

 ---
 title: Packing 2.0 - a list for October car camping
-description:
+description: packing lists, camping, travel preparation, organizing
-date: 2023-10-11
+date: 2024-10-11
 tags:
   - travel
 layout: layouts/post.njk
 ---

 ## Introduction
-The following list is everything I packed for a Wisconsin tent camping with Meg in a car in October.
+How to pack for Wisconsin tent camping with Meg in a car in October.

 ## The days before
 * contact cat guardians